joshpeterson/joshpeterson.github.io/_posts/2013-04-20-scalability-in-a-functional-language.md

 </table>
 </center>

 I believe that these results explain the difference in scalability.
 The Clojure implementation spent signifigantly more time dealing with cache misses.
-The C++ implementation effectively never missed L3 cache, meaning that it could complete avoid going to main memory.
-Althougth the CLojure implementation has no real data shareing, it seems to suffer from [false sharing](http://en.wikipedia.org/wiki/False_sharing), often exhausting the L2 and L3 caches.
+The C++ implementation effectively never missed L3 cache, meaning that it could completely avoid going to main memory.
+Althougth the Clojure implementation has no real data shareing, it seems to suffer from [false sharing](http://en.wikipedia.org/wiki/False_sharing), often exhausting the L2 and L3 caches.

 Suppose that we attempted to fix the Lego&copy; contention described above by separating some of the blocks into groups, and giving each pair of children one group of blocks to use.
 Most of the blocks could still be in one pile that the children could access, but we'll have an adult manage that pile, and make sure the only one or two children can takes blocks from it at a time.